Retrospective Sparse Attention for Efficient Long-Context Generation: Proposed Approach

 By combining $O_{\mathrm{org}, t}$ and $O^{t+s}_{\mathrm{sup}, t}$ for all $s$, we can extend the attention computation for the past Query beyond its original KV cache budget.
 Accordingly, our goal is to update $O_{\mathrm{org}, t}$ to $\mathrm{softmax}(Q_{t}K^\top/\sqrt{d})V$, computed over $K, V$ in $\mathrm{Page}_{i}$ where $i \in \cup_{0 \le s < w} S_{t+s}$.

-Inspired by the aggregation of partial attention results in FlashAttention~\cite{dao2022flashattention}, the $\mathrm{softmax}$ equation can be rewritten to a linear combination of the original and supplementary attention outputs (see details in Appendix~\ref{app:implementation}), which we refer to as $O_{\mathrm{up},~t}$.
+Inspired by the aggregation of partial attention results in FlashAttention~\citep{dao2022flashattention}, the $\mathrm{softmax}$ equation can be rewritten to a linear combination of the original and supplementary attention outputs (see details in Appendix~\ref{app:implementation}), which we refer to as $O_{\mathrm{up},~t}$.
 This allows us to \textit{update} earlier outputs using newly available KV entries, efficiently correcting their errors.
+Discussions on the policy for \textit{unseen} page detection appear in Appendix~\ref{subsec:update_detailed} (\textit{Retrospective Mask} paragraph).
+The merging of original and supplementary attention outputs is detailed in Appendix~\ref{subsec:update_detailed}, and their schedule is described in Appendix~\ref{subsec:flow} (Algorithm~\ref{alg:incrkv_single_step}).